-The programme enables students to complete the Royal Town Planning Institute (RTPI) recognised requirement.
+The programme is accredited by the Royal Town Planning Institute (RTPI) providing combined spatial and specialist accreditation.

 Programme in detail

-The first two years of the MPlan are similar to the Environment and Planning (K4L7), Urban Regeneration and Planning (K430) BA (Hons) programmes.
+The first two years of the MPlan are similar to the Environment and Planning (K4L7) and Urban Planning (K430) BA (Hons) programmes.
 In Year Three MPlan students develop their specialism in either ‘spatial planning and environmental change’ or ‘transforming cities and regions’.
 The final year of the MPlan focuses on further developing students’ knowledge and skills in professional planning practice and translating their knowledge to the work place.

 A number of the School’s degree programmes involve laboratory and field work.
 The field work is carried out in various locations, ranging from inner city to coastal and mountainous environments.
 We consider applications from prospective disabled students on the same basis as all other students, and reasonable adjustments will be considered to address barriers to access.

 Number of first year students

 322 Geography and Planning Year One undergraduates in 2017

 90%+ are employed or in further study within six months of graduating (Destination of Leavers from Higher Education 2015/16)